labd/go-commercelayer-sdk/api/docs/OrderSubscriptionDataRelationships.md

 `func (o *OrderSubscriptionDataRelationships) HasOrders() bool`

 HasOrders returns a boolean if a field has been set.

+### GetEvents

+`func (o *OrderSubscriptionDataRelationships) GetEvents() CustomerAddressDataRelationshipsEvents`

+GetEvents returns the Events field if non-nil, zero value otherwise.

+### GetEventsOk

+`func (o *OrderSubscriptionDataRelationships) GetEventsOk() (*CustomerAddressDataRelationshipsEvents, bool)`

+GetEventsOk returns a tuple with the Events field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEvents

+`func (o *OrderSubscriptionDataRelationships) SetEvents(v CustomerAddressDataRelationshipsEvents)`

+SetEvents sets Events field to given value.

+### HasEvents

+`func (o *OrderSubscriptionDataRelationships) HasEvents() bool`

+HasEvents returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)